eqNj/eqN-PD2-Filter/README.md

 ![Socketable](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Armor.jpg)

+All weapons will show their base speed (-60 to 20) value to make calculating IAS breakpoints quicker and easier.

 All unsocketed, but socketable, items of any kind will show their potential maximum sockets (in their description), accounting for item level.

 If an item is non-magic it will show its maximum potential sockets possible through the Larzuk quest or Cube socket recipe.